ZacharieBuisson1/mlexplainer/README.md

 # Why MLExplainer ?

-**MlExplainer** is a tool to address a massive question about advanced Machine Learning model in tabular data.
+**MlExplainer** is a tool designed to tackle a major challenge in advanced Machine Learning for tabular data.

-Indeed, people often see advanced Machine Learning model (such as Boosting Models) as black-boxes.
-As of today, we want to provide a way to explain ML models through mathematics concept and be able to present the good working of a model to everyone.
+Indeed, advanced Machine Learning models—such as Boosting algorithms—are often perceived as black boxes.
+Today, our goal is to provide a way to demystify these models by leveraging mathematical concepts, making it possible to clearly explain how they work to any audience.

 Key Features :